"Operation Babylift" adoptees talk about their experience 50 years later

 A judge denied the lawsuit and sealed the records.

-Years later, international family law and immigration expert Rong Kuhtz took a deeper dive.
+Years later, international family law and immigration expert Rong Kohtz took a deeper dive.

 She discovered nearly half the children arrived with forged or fake identities, and that there is no paper trial to find who they are or where they came from, and that their actual identities are unverifiable.